RevolutionAnalytics/plyrmr/docs/tutorial.md

 ## The pipe operator

 You may have noticed that the last example consists of a fairly complex expression, with function calls nested inside other function calls multiple times.
 The drawbacks of that are twofold.
-First, the order in which functions appear in the code, top to bottom, is the opposite of the order in which things happen.
+First, the order in which functions appear in the code, top to bottom, is the opposite of the order in which they are executed.
 Second, additional arguments to each function can be very far from the name of the function.
 This problem can be mitigated with proper indentation, but it still is a problem.
 One workaround is to rewrite complex expressions as chains of assignments:

 ```r